This article introduces transaction processes and how they define marketplace order flows.

 Apart from the order flow, customizations can also affect the money flow, storing protected data or sending notifications.

 To customise the transaction processes of your marketplace, you can use Flex CLI (Command-line interface).
 To get up and running with the tool, see the Getting started with Flex CLI tutorial.
 For more details of the transaction process format, see the Transaction process format reference.
-To customise the UI of your marketplace to match your process changes, see the How to change transaction process setup in FTW guide.
+To customise the UI of your marketplace to match your process changes, see the Change transaction process setup in FTW cookbook.